jboss-gpe-ose/jboss_bpm_soa_rpmbuild/README.txt

 Problems
   1) The jbappplatform channel of RHN contains JBoss EAP RPMs.
     - The RPMs in the jbappplatform channel continously evolve and sys admins are free to upgrade thier environments as these upgrades to JBoss are released.
-    - Red Hat / JBoss BPMS and FSW have a hard-dependency on JBoss EAP 6.1.1, specifically.
+    - Red Hat / JBoss BPMS and FSW have a hard-dependency on JBoss EAP 6.1.1.
-  2) Lack of JBoss EAP off-line maven repository
-    - Although maven is traditionally used as a build tool during development, it's beginning to be used at runtime as well.
-    - An example of a Red Hat product that now uses maven at runtime is:  BPMS6.
-    - Red Hat does provide on-line Maven repositories of its supported mavenized libraries.
-    - However, most production environments are cut off from access to the internet.
-    - Thus the need for the "off-line" EAP maven repository.
-    - The jbappplatform channel of RHN does not contain the off-line maven repository.

 Alternatives
   1)  Use RPMs via jbappplatform channel